Ganymede-Bio/website-docusaurus/docs/releases/AgentVersionHistory.md

 - Recoverable errors will result in Agent restart rather than shutdown
 - Address null type exception thrown for Cloud Watcher Agents if no glob pattern is specified
+- Fix add_file_tag method for cron and upload Agents

 ## 4.5.0